NEWECX/vendor-sdk/doc/use-newecx-cli.md

 Run one of the two operations, either one is OK

-1)
-    newecx --submit-inventory
+1) run newecx with option --submit-inventory

     to submit the original data/inventory.csv file to Ritani

-2)
-    newecx --submit-std-inventory
+2) run newecx with option --submit-std-inventory

     to submit the generated standardized report/std-inventory.csv file to Ritani